PyrooL/Alpha/README.md

 Diodes now are combo through-hole and SMD compatible!
 Breakout pins for artisan column ("tmo28") added on both sides.
 Routing cleaned up etc.

+* v2.0 7/21/19

+Choc footprints added!
+Also support for first version of "TMO28", an artisan column that's still being worked on.

 **Note** It's called Alpha, not Alpha28 :p One GB ran it under Alpha28 and the name stuck even though I think it sounds kinda cheap.